inbrainz/cerebro/topics/general.md

 > Contributor: Anna Cejudo

-> Extract: Hi &amp;&amp;name, what are you up to?
+> Extract: Hi &amp;&amp;name, how are you doing?
 I&#039;d like to talk about...you tell me 😀

 ### Knowledge Unit: [Anna Cejudo ](../knowledge_units/general/anna-cejudo.md)